Hero Dog Saves Family From House Fire

 The family tried to extinguish the flames themselves but with no luck.
 Upon realizing the fire was steadily spreading out of control, they had no choice but to take the dog and evacuate their home.
 Minutes after the Hansens reached safety, they watched their roof give in to the flames and collapse, destroying the entire three-year-old property.

-At the time of the fire, the Hansen’s were in the process of remodeling and thus had not yet insured their home.
+At the time of the fire, the Hansens were in the process of remodeling and thus had not yet insured their home.
 As a result, the replacement of all their belongings falls on their shoulders.
 The family was most saddened to lose all of Dave’s tools.
 A mechanic and woodworker by trade, Dave had relied on those tools to make a living.

 Despite their great loss, the family is counting their blessings and will make plans to rebuild.
 They are especially grateful for Milo and say that if it was not for him they would likely not have been able to get out of the home in time.
-“Everything else can be put back together,” Dave said.

 Although the exact cause of the house fire is not yet known for certain, Dave suspects it could have originated from a piece of equipment in the garage.
 A GoFundMe had been been started by the couples daughter to help them get back on their feet.